- Published on

 Summary

 AI engineers are software engineers who combine core backend skills with new tools for working with LLMs.
-They don’t train models from scratch—they build production-ready systems that use prompts, context, and APIs to outsource parts of business logic.
+They don’t train models from scratch—they build production-ready systems that use prompts, context, and APIs to provide highly customizable products and outsource decision making.

 The result is leaner, more flexible software that adapts faster and delivers more power with less code.